Best Practice Awards

 The People's Choice award is determined by conference participants who will have the opportunity to vote for the project of their choice at the conference.
 All finalists will be eligible for the Peoples' Choice award and the results will be announced at the conference dinner.

 The Supreme Winner will be selected by the judging panel from amongst the category award winners.
 It will reflect the project that the judges have determined as the most innovative and having resulted in the greatest community value.
+We thank EquiP for sponsoring this Award.

 The community board that wins the Supreme award will be offered the opportunity to have their winning entry made into a webinar by the EquiP team.
 The objective of the webinar is to celebrate best practice and provide a learning resource to community boards throughout New Zealand.